United States Marine Corps: Afghanistan Campaign

 Marines and other American forces began staging in Pakistan and Uzbekistan on the border of Afghanistan as early as October 2001 in preparation for Operation Enduring Freedom.
 The 15th and 26th Marine Expeditionary Units were some of the first conventional forces into Afghanistan in support of Operation Enduring Freedom in November 2001.

-After that, Marine battalions and squadrons rotated through, engaging Taliban and Al-Qaeda forces.
+After that, Marine battalions and squadrons rotated through, engaging the Taliban and Al-Qaeda forces.
 Marines of the 24th Marine Expeditionary Unit flooded into the Taliban-held town of Garmsir in Helmand Province on 29 April 2008, in the first major American operation in the region in years.
-In June 2009, 7,000 marines with the 2nd Marine Expeditionary Brigade (2nd MEB) deployed to Afghanistan in an effort to improve security and began Operation Strike of the Sword the next month.
+In June 2009, 7,000 Marines with the 2nd Marine Expeditionary Brigade (2nd MEB) deployed to Afghanistan in an effort to improve security and began Operation Strike of the Sword the next month.
 In February 2010, the 2nd MEB launched the largest offensive of the Afghan Campaign since 2001, the Battle of Marjah, to clear the Taliban from their key stronghold in Helmand Province.
-After Marjah, marines progressed north up the Helmand River and cleared the towns of Kajahki and Sangin.
+After Marjah, Marines progressed north up the Helmand River and cleared the towns of Kajahki and Sangin.
 Marines remained in Helmand Province until 2014.